 - How many leads do you want to convert?
 Are you on track?

 - Do you want to better target customers with high recurring revenue?

 - Do you want to lower your lost opportunities?

 Does this clarify things?
-The idea is to get a clear view of what you will need and to put that into action.
-Your job here will be to gather all the relevant information and present it in an easy-to-understand way, so you won’t have to wrack your brain or search for hours before making decisions.
+The idea is to get a clear view of what you'll need and to put that into action.
+Your job here will be to gather all the relevant information.
+Then, present it in an easy-to-understand way, so you won't have to wrack your brain or search for hours before making decisions.

 With your top sales dashboard, you should instantly know if you are on track with your objectives and what direction to take to reach them.
-Plus, the type of information that you put on your dashboard can even tell you how to do more, where to hustle more, or where you are lacking a presence.
-This should be the tool to give the direction to your day.
+Your dashboard provides information about how to improve, where to work harder, or where you're missing out.
+This should be the tool to give direction to your day.

-Tip #4 for creating a Top Sales Dashboard in Microsoft Dynamics 365: What are the KPIs you need to stay on track with your objective?
+Tip #4 for creating a Top Sales Dashboard in Microsoft Dynamics 365: What are the KPIs you need to stay on track with your objectives?

 Obviously, as a sales team, you need to track a lot of things to stay on top of your work.
 From individual performance, to the pipeline, forecasts, and even your competition, there's a lot of data to keep an eye on.

 However, a top sales dashboard should always focus on the more specific key performance indicators like: